What is it exactly?

 Your Vet will perform a thorough physical examination to evaluate the dog’s posture, gait, and response to touch.
 They may even perform assessments, such as:

-Your veterinarian may also perform a neurological examination to assess your dog’s ability, reflexes, muscle strength, sensation, and your dog’s response to stimuli.
+Neurological Assessment: Your veterinarian may also perform a neurological examination to assess your dog's movement ability, reflexes, muscle strength, sensation, and your dog's response to stimuli.
 This evaluation helps determine the location and severity of spinal cord or nerve root involvement.

 The conventional treatment options are divided into three main categories- conservative, medical and surgical and depend on the severity of the condition and the specific clinical signs.